 - Permit holders must have the work inspected prior to covering it up.
 For example, foundations must be inspected after the dirt is removed but before the concrete is poured.

-- In some cases, a photograph may be sent to the inspector for follow-up verification.
+- In some cases a photograph may be sent to the inspector for follow-up verification.
 Photographs may only be sent after an inspector has visited the site in person first and must be sent the same day the inspection occurred.
 These policies only apply to City of Tucson inspections.
 If you have other agencies performing inspections on your project, you must communicate with them directly for their inspection policies.

-List of IVR Building Inspection Codes
+List of Interactive Voice Response (IVR) Building Inspection Codes

-Special Inspector List is maintained by the Town of Oro Valley
+Special Inspector List maintained by Pima County